DemocracyEarth/wallet/README.md

 # Sovereign.app

-Sovereign is a decentralized governance platform for all kinds of organizations.
+Sovereign is a decentralized governance platform for small & large organizations.

 **Roadmap:**